edo-pasto/Parallel-Flexible-Clustering/README.md

 ## Introduction:
-My master thesis in computer science is related to the implementation of a parallel clustering methodology, the Parallel Flexible Clustering algorithm.
-This concurrent version is based on the FISHDBC algorithm, originally implemented by the Professor Dell'Amico.
-As the FISHDBC, also the Parallel Flexible Clustering strictly depends on some main data structures and methods: the HNSW, a graph-based data structure used in approximate nearest neighbor search; the MST, a tree that spans all the vertices in the graph while minimizing the total weight of the edges; the HDBSCAN clustering, designed to perform robust clustering of data points based on their density.
-The main task of the thesis is to try to parallelize such FISHDBC algorithm to reduce the final execution time, after a careful analysis of the original single process algorithm and after a meticulous study of the concepts upon which it is based.
-My contribution allows to obtain a lock-free working parallel solution, without locks because we are talking about an approximated algorithm, thus it is possible to avoid the usage of a synchronization system, saving time and resources.
-But with my parallel implementation we can also obtain a correct version of only the HNSW data structure in a fast way.
+The thesis presents the parallelisation of a state-of-the art clustering algorithm, FISHDBC.
+This objective has been achived by improving the main data structures and components of the algorithm: HNSW, a graph-based data structure used in approximate nearest neighbor search; MST, a tree that spans all the vertices in the graph while minimizing the total weight of the edges; the HDBSCAN clustering, designed to perform robust clustering of data points based on their density.
+My contribution is based on a lock-free strategy, made feasible because FISHDBC provides an approximated solution, and provides good performance figures.
+It is worth to note that the Parallel Flexible Clustering algorithm is completely wrote in Python, without dependencies to other languages.
+This represents an important feature making it user friendly and highly customisable, considering that user defined distance metrics for computing similarity among data are mostly written in this language

 ## Project Structure: